Mastering the Craft of Data Synthesis for CodeLLMs: Introduction

 However, relying solely on human-generated data for code-related tasks poses several challenges.
 First, collecting large-scale human data is labor-intensive and expensive, particularly for high-quality instruction tuning and preference alignment data.
 Second, human-generated data is prone to biases and errors \cite{hosking2024human, singh2024beyond}, as it reflects the varying skill levels of programmers, and may not be optimal for model training.
 Third, data integrity concerns, such as the risk of sensitive personal/corporate information leakage, complicate data collection.
 Lastly, for low-resource programming languages—--either due to limited popularity or proprietary restrictions—--data scarcity hinders the effectiveness of CodeLLMs in specialized fields and systems programming \cite{mora2024syntheticprogrammingelicitationrepair}.
 Consequently, synthetic data generated by LLMs has emerged as a valuable alternative to complement natural data.
 Leveraging their vast knowledge and advanced linguistic capabilities, LLMs can generate high-quality data, providing a valuable foundation for model training in code-related tasks.

 While generating synthetic datasets for code-related tasks may appear straightforward, achieving both high accuracy and sufficient diversity is a complex process requiring meticulous design and advanced techniques \cite{gandhi-etal-2024-better}.
 This makes a systematic exploration of LLM-driven synthetic data generation both essential and timely.
 Although there are survey papers in the fields of general data engineering \cite{liu2024bestpracticeslessonslearned, long-etal-2024-llms, wang2024datamanagementtraininglarge, ding-etal-2024-data} and code intelligence \cite{wan2023deeplearningcodeintelligence, jiang2024surveylargelanguagemodels, zhang2024unifyingperspectivesnlpsoftware, sun2024surveyneuralcodeintelligence}, there is a notable gap in literature focusing specifically on data synthesis and filtering techniques for code-related tasks.
 To fill this gap, we present a targeted review of recent advancements in synthetic data generation and filtering for training CodeLLMs, covering over 50 recent works across 23 topic categories from the past two years.
 The techniques discussed are organized into a taxonomy (Fig.~\ref{fig:lit_surv}) and analyzed in terms of their motivation, methodologies, and key contributions.
+We also maintain a GitHub repository\footnote{ \url{https://github.com/chenmengdx/awesome-data-synthesis-for-code-llm}} to collect open-source synthesis datasets for CodeLLMs and track recent advancements.
 Our goal is to provide an in-depth overview of the current state of the field, highlight key challenges, and offer insights to guide researchers and practitioners in building efficient and robust CodeLLMs through effective data engineering practices.

-The remainder of this paper is structured as follows.
-In Section~\ref{sec:overview}, we provide an overview of the data curation pipeline, define the scope and taxonomy of this survey, and highlight key distinctions from other related works.
-Sections~\ref{sec:synthesis} and~\ref{sec:filtering} cover the core techniques for data synthesis and filtering, respectively.
-In Section~\ref{sec:best_practices}, we discuss key challenges and outline potential future research directions.
-We present our conclusions in Section~\ref{sec:conclusion}.
-Additionally in Appendix~\ref{sec:guidance}, we offer a practical guide with best practices and considerations for selecting techniques and models.